 - leftovers: at least 165°F (74°C)

-- Consume leftovers within 3 to 4 days or throw them out.
+- Eat leftovers within 3–4 days or throw them out.

-- Periodically sanitize your kitchen sink, drain, and garbage disposal by pouring in a commercial or homemade cleaning solution.
+- Periodically sanitize your cutting boards, countertops, kitchen sink, drain, and garbage disposal.

 - E. Coli

 - Is It Safe to Eat Food That's Dropped to the Floor?

 - Why Do I Need to Wash My Hands?

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 Images provided by The Nemours Foundation, iStock, Getty Images, Veer, Shutterstock, and Clipart.com.